AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/my-activity.md

 >[!BEGINSHADEBOX]

-**90-Day No-Overage Period**: Customers in eligible regions will benefit from a 90-day no-overage period starting from the date of availability in their region.
-During this time, customers will not incur overage fees for exceeding their base credit entitlement.
+**90-Day No-Overage Period**: Customers in eligible regions benefit from a 90-day no-overage period starting from the date of availability in their region.
+During this time, customers do not incur overage fees for exceeding their credit entitlement.

+>[!ENDSHADEBOX]

+>[!BEGINSHADEBOX]

+**Current promotional period - 90-day no-overage period for customers in the Austrialia and New Zealand region**: Customers in the Austrialia and New Zealand regions benefit from a 90-day no-overage period starting from the date of availability, `insert date`.
+During this time, customers do not incur overage fees for exceeding their credit entitlement.

+>[!ENDSHADEBOX]

+>[!BEGINSHADEBOX]

+**Current promotional period - 90-day no-overage period for customers in the APAC region**: Customers in the Asia-Pacific regions benefit from a 90-day no-overage period starting from the date of availability, `insert date`.
+During this time, customers do not incur overage fees for exceeding their credit entitlement.

 >[!ENDSHADEBOX]